Esri/storymap-journal/README.md

 Yes.
 When the Journal is hosted in ArcGIS Online or Portal for ArcGIS, unauthorized user will be redirected to ArcGIS Online sign-in page.

 When hosted on your web server, by default the authentication dialog will appear.
-Because of technical limitation on older browser we recommand that you [configure the application to use OAuth](https://developers.arcgis.com/authentication/user-javascript.html).
+Because of technical limitation on older browser we recommend that you [configure the application to use OAuth](https://developers.arcgis.com/authentication/user-javascript.html).
 If you prefer to not configure OAuth, for the authentication to work on some older browser  (Internet Explorer 9 and below) you need to install a proxy server on your web server to make sure the login credentials can be pass securely to ArcGIS Online.
 For more information, see the [Using the proxy](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html) in the ArcGIS API for JavaScript documentation.

 ### Deployment
 Deploying a Map Journal require to use ArcGIS Online or Portal for ArcGIS.
 The Journal content have to be created using the Map Journal builder and will live in a Web Application Item.